 International experience from development programmes indicates that increasing the gender-responsiveness of public climate change funding is an opportunity to improve the effectiveness and efficiency as well as the sustainability of investments.
-This is relevant for both adaptation and mitigation financing, as the following examples illustrate.
+This is relevant for adaptation and mitigation financing as well as for financing to address loss and damage, as the following examples illustrate.

-The African continent's finance needs for adaptation activities are estimated to be USD 50 billion to USD 100 billion per year by 2050 (UNEP, 2014).
-In sub-Saharan Africa (SSA), one of the regions most vulnerable to climate change, actual adaptation finance flows approved to countries in the region from funds monitored by Climate Funds Update (CFU) are far lower, at only USD 2.2 billion cumulatively between 2003-2020.
+The African continent's finance needs for adaptation activities are estimated up to USD 96 billion per year by 2050 (UNEP, 2023).
+In sub-Saharan Africa (SSA), one of the regions most vulnerable to climate change, actual adaptation finance flows approved to countries in the region from funds monitored by Climate Funds Update (CFU) are far lower, at only USD 3.2 billion cumulatively between 2003-2023.
 In SSA, women are still the primary agricultural producers, accounting for around 80% of the region's food production (FAO, 2015).
 However, women seldom own the land they work on, and are therefore often excluded from formal consultation processes to determine adaptation needs of rural communities and are unable to secure credit or other agricultural extension services.
-To be effective, scaled-up funding for adaptation projects and programmes in Africa that target rural areas, food security and agriculture needs to consider the gender dynamics of food production, procurement and distribution within both households and markets.
+To be effective, scaled-up funding for adaptation projects and programmes in Africa that target rural areas, food security and agriculture need to consider the gender dynamics of food production, procurement and distribution within both households and markets.
 For example, special efforts can be made to include women in capacity-building programmes, consultation outreach, technical assistance and tailored agricultural extension services, including access to appropriate financing products.
-Without a gender-responsive lens, climate financing instruments delivering adaptation funding for Africa can exacerbate current tendencies that discriminate against women.
+Without a genderresponsive lens, climate financing instruments delivering adaptation funding for Africa can exacerbate current tendencies that discriminate against women.
 This threatens women's rights and directly contravenes the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW), which has been adopted by almost all recipient and contributor countries of international climate finance.